peterbrittain/asciimatics/doc/source/troubleshooting.rst

 the reporting of mouse buttons along with movement appears to be highly erratic.
 The best reporting appears to be using the button event mode - i.e. mixing ``xterm-1002`` with ``xterm-256color``.

+Windows
+^^^^^^^
+Asciimatics will reprogram the Windows console to report mouse events on start-up.
+However, it is possible to change this while the application is running.
+In particular, if you switch on QuickEdit mode, Windows will stop reporting mouse events and process them itself.
+It is not possible to have both, so if you want to use the mouse in yor app, please switch off QuickEdit mode.

 Windows title does not change
 -----------------------------